batfish/batfish/docs/README.md

 * how the question pipeline works
 * how to add and modify questions

+## Symbolic analysis engine
+Batfish includes several questions based on _symbolic analysis_, which can efficiently reason about the behavior (very) large sets of packets.
+More information about the symbolic analysis engine and the questions implemented on top of it is available [here](symbolic_engine/README.md).

 ## Setting up your environment for Batfish development

 At minimum, to develop in Bafish you will need to follow the